Packaging Engineering Technician (Optional Co-op)

 Awards – College Application Procedure

 Conestoga has more than 400 awards, bursaries, scholarships and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.
 To be considered for an award, complete the General Application available through the Student Portal.
 Notifications and instructions to complete the application will be sent to all full-time Conestoga students' email accounts in the Fall semester (Deadline: First Friday in October) and Winter semester (Deadline: First Friday in February).
-Visit The Financial Aid and Student Awards Office on Conestoga's website for more information.
+Visit the Student Financial Services - Awards Office on Conestoga's website for more information.

 Conestoga's Co-Curricular Record (CCR) enhances your growth and development outside the classroom.
 The CCR is an official document, complementary to your academic transcript, which recognizes and records learning that you have achieved through approved co-curricular experiences at Conestoga College.